Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

 $H_j(W_{f^{\prime}};R) \cong $.

 \end{Cor}

-\begin{proof} We apply Whitney embedding theorem, which states that any closed manifold X is embedded into ${\mathbb{R}}^{2 \dim X}$.
-By virtue of this theorem, in the situation of Theorem \ref{thm:2}, we can set $n-k:=\dim S$ and we have $l<l+1<k<n$.
+\begin{proof} We can embed any closed manifold X into ${\mathbb{R}}^{2 \dim X}$ by virtue of Whitney embedding theorem.
+From this fact, in the situation of Theorem \ref{thm:4}, we can set $n-k:=\dim S$ and we have $l<l+1<k<n$.
 Thus, we have the result.

 \end{proof}